The Language Centre offers different types of courses.

 Guided independent learning with a tutor allows you to pursue your language learning without joining a class and by studying autonomously.
 This module allows you to focus on your specific needs.
 You will be working both in the Multimedia Centre and at home.
 A language teacher will give you regular guidance and advice.

-The way the Multimedia Centre is organised will allow you to locate activities corresponding to your level and needs, and provide you with information and tools to help you manage your learning.
+The EMA contains resources that have been specially designed for autonomous language learning.
+It is organized in such a way as to allow you to locate easily activities corresponding to your level and to your needs.
+The EMA will provide you with information and tools to help you manage your learning.